 Massive Attacks Plus Lucky Strokes

 Most people see the world as nothing short as only a cold and cruel place from a castle beyond the looking glass that was half empty; others view it differently as a warm and kind home worth fighting and dying for.
 The weather itself was proof of it all; the golden sun had its exultant presence sparing the spectators from a possible dark dawn, with the avian chirruping echo a cacophony of refrain's abundant notes to beat back the endless pursuit of reticence.
-The bravura buds blossomed and bubbled into a bracketing background of buttercups, barberries, bulges, bugbanes, bellflowers, bedstraws, balsams, beautybushes, balms, butterburs, butterworts, bloodroots, burnets, brooms, betonies, bladdernuts, and bellwort bulleting big like the blue and blushing bunnies.
+The bravura buds blossomed and bubbled into a bracketing background of flora bulleting big like the blue and blushing bunnies.
 Since the hills have eyes they were also alive with the sound(s of music) yet they were even the perfect place for sleeping giant to rest in peace, never to be disturbed by anything other than the names of conquest, war, famine, and/or death themselves.
-The waters had matched the skies in quantity and quality from a physical standpoint, albeit separated by numerous elements and compounds in a chemical light.
+The waters matched the skies in quantity and quality from a physical standpoint, albeit separated by numerous elements and compounds in a chemical light.

-Ironically, it had the side effect of bringing in two personae non grata into the party for the purpose of causing to bring in a crash damage of epic proportions: Carl the Evil Cockroach Wizard and his brother Herman.
-The former insect went by the pseudonymous façade of Carlsbad in the face of his notable enemies, an extension cord for his real name while the latter was referred to as Hermes, a diminutive of some sort.
-The cockroach wizard was very skilled at such an aspect even though he was a veteran of lapses throughout the constant trials and errors while the ant warrior did so at the first try with reasonable uncertainty.
-Carl was already aware of Yang's plight from the very beginning whilst Herman had to learn of it all thanks the change of plans in the midst of it all.
-The cockroach wizard could care less about it since that the blue bunny was by far aloof of their presence but the ant warrior however was willing to take advantage of such a mental ailment that their antagonist was suffering from.
-Carl has mustered up the understandings for a brilliant plot at the golf course while Herman had the backings of an army for a diversionary stationed at Yang's domicile.
+Ironically, it'd the side effect of bringing in two extra into the party for the purpose of causing to bring in a crash damage of epic proportions: Carl the Evil Cockroach Wizard and his brother Herman; the former insect went by the pseudonymous façade of Carlsbad in the face of his notable enemies, an extension cord for his real name while the latter was referred to as Hermes, a diminutive of some sort.
+The cockroach wizard was a very skilled veteran already aware of Yang's plight from the very beginning but could care less about it while the ant warrior learned of it all thanks to the former and was willing to take advantage of such a mental ailment that their antagonist was suffering from.
+Carl has mustered up the understandings for a brilliant plot at the golf course while Herman had the backings of an army for a diversionary.

 Author's Note: Don't fret, my friends; I assure you that the next few chapters will finally put an end to this fiasco ASAP...
 In the meantime, please read and review while I catch up with No Love and Team Fortress; see you later!